Articles

 What matters more:

-• the experiment is real
+• the experiment is real and traceable

-• the method is clear
+• the method is clear enough to replicate

-• the result is recorded honestly
+• the result is recorded without spin

-• the work compounds over time
+• the work builds on itself over time

 A failed experiment can still be useful if it tells the truth.

-• a bad assumption
+• a bad prior assumption

-• a design flaw
+• a flaw in the experimental design

-• a blind spot in the model
+• a behavior the model does not have

-• a better next step
+• a better direction for the next experiment